 Placement factors considered (in addition to your WLPT score) include how long you have studied the language; strength of instruction; grades earned; experience abroad or with native speakers; and length of time since the language was studied.

-The tests in French, German, and Spanish should be accessed online through your Admissions Profile on MyUI.
+Online tests are offered in Arabic, Chinese, German, French, Japanese, Italian, Portuguese, Russian, Spanish, and Swahili.
 Complete online tests at least 2 weeks prior to attending Orientation.

 The tests are multiple choice and cover vocabulary, grammar, and reading comprehension.
 These are adaptive tests, which means that question difficulty will vary depending on how you responded to previous questions.
 You may not use books, notes, or any other materials or resources.
 The test will take 20-25 minutes.